abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 in the ``std::vector<IntVar*> nexts_``.

-..  only:: html
+..  only:: draft

-    Internally, we use ``int64`` indices to name the nodes and their duplicates.
-You don't need to be concerned by the way we assign these indices but to run through the paths of a solution, you need to use these ``int64`` indices.
+    Internally, we use ``int64`` indices to label the nodes and their duplicates.
+These ``int64``  indices are the identifiers of the nodes of an auxiliary graph we present in the next sub-section.
-    We explain how in the section :ref:`rl_how_to_follow_a_route`.

-..  raw:: latex

-    ~\\~\\Internally, we use \code{int64} indices to name the nodes and their duplicates.
-You don't need to be concerned by the way we assign these indices but to run through the paths of a solution, you need to use these \code{int64} indices.
-    We explain how in section~\ref{manual/tsp/model_behind_scene:rl-how-to-follow-a-route}.

 The domains of the ``IntVar`` ``nexts_`` variables consist of these ``int64`` indices.
 Let's say we have a solution ``solution`` and a ``RoutingModel`` object ``routing``.
 In the following code: